lizmat/raku-all-modules/cpan/ELIZABETH/Tie-Hash/README.md

 DESCRIPTION
 ===========

 Tie::Hash is a module intended to be subclassed by classes using the [P5tie](tie()) interface.
-It uses the standard `Hash` implementation as its "backend".
+It provides implementations of the `CLEAR`, `UNTIE` and `DESTROY` methods.
+It also provides a stub for the `EXISTS` method, but one needs to supply an `EXISTS` method for real `exists` functionality.
+All other `tie` methods should be provided.

 SEE ALSO
 ========